 Vlad is the founder of Cupbite.
 Cupbite creates edible cookie cups and cookie spoons, delivering a zero-waste alternative.
 Even if you don’t eat the cookie, it is a much more sustainable option than a paper coffee cup or plastic spoon.
 A cookie won’t end up in the landfill.
 Cupbite is constantly improving the recipe – aiming to serve Europe and beyond with edible cups and spoons.

-- … an entrepreneur with dedication
+- … an entrepreneur with dedication to developing themselves

 - … excited to work in an English-speaking environment